agajews/Obsidian-Treehacks/readme.md

 So far, I've only made the interpreter for the language.
 The next step will be to write the first generative programming library and demonstrate the power of keyword definition and dynamic syntax.

 ## What does Obsidian look like
+**Apologies for the lack of syntax highlighting, for obvious reasons**
 ```
 #[
 this is a multiline comment